Starbucks scores 7 points higher than McDonald's on SINK's sustainability index.

 Starbucks is more sustainable according to SINK's open sustainability index, scoring 34/100 vs McDonald's's 27/100 — a difference of 7 points.

 Starbucks scores 34/100 on the SINK sustainability index (Below expectations).
-Starbucks discloses comprehensive emissions data but is dramatically off-track on climate targets.
-Absolute emissions have risen 3% since baseline against a 50% reduction goal by 2030.
-The company removed sustainability from executive pay in 2025, faces active greenwashing lawsuits, and its massive coffee supply chain drives deforestation and water stress across tropical regions.
+Starbucks discloses comprehensive emissions data but is failing to reduce them—total emissions up 3% against a 50% reduction target by 2030.
+Massive supply chain deforestation, 400,000 tonnes of annual packaging waste, and removal of sustainability from executive pay in 2025 expose a widening gap between reporting and action.

 Both companies are rated on the same 10-question SINK rubric: Scope 1/2/3 carbon footprint, energy source, nature and biodiversity, resource use, water, emissions trajectory, science-based targets, transparency, and controversies.
 Scores are 0–100, based on public data, and fully reproducible.